 - Please submit work primarily written in English, but conceptually or stylistically necessary codeswitching is warmly welcomed.

-- Please adhere to the 6,000 word count maximum.
+- Please adhere to the 6,000-word-count maximum.

 - If sending up to three micros, include all pieces in ONE document.